Ebony Cham: Early life

 With parents from Guadeloupe and Martinique, Ebony Cham was born on October 15, 2004.

 Her father is Thierry Cham, a famous zouk singer from the 2000s.

 She began playing guitar and piano at an early age, and took music theory lessons.
 Before joining Star Academy, Ebony was studying musicology and preparing to join a jazz school.

 Career

 In 2023, she signed up for Star Academy season 11, but was not selected.
 In 2024, she tried again and was selected as one of the 15 candidates for season 12.

 On December 21, 2024, Tayc offered to sign her to his record label at the end of the season.
 In February 2025, she ended-up signing with Epic Records.

-In January 2025, she released her first single Unforgettable, composed by Dany Synthé.
+In January 2025, she released her first single "Unforgettable", composed by Dany Synthé.

-In April 2025, she became Dyson France's muse along Noholita, Andie Ella, Chloé Gervais and Chloé Bleinc, forming Beauty Squad 2025.
+In April 2025, she became Dyson France's muse along Noholita, Andie Ella, Chloë Gervais and Chloé Bleinc, forming Beauty Squad 2025.